qhtutorials/qhtutorials.github.io/content/posts/how-to-print-in-whiteboard/index.md

 * Step 1: First [open](#2) the System  Dialog window.
 In the lower left, click to toggle the "Let the app change my printing preferences" option on or off. <div class="stepimage">![One screenshot where the "Let the app change my printing preferences" option is turned on, and another screenshot where the option is turned off.](blogctrlshiftpchangeprinter.png "Click 'Let the app change my printing preferences' ")</div>

-Refer these instructions later with this free [tutorial PDF](https://drive.google.com/file/d/1q_5EjaHZSoCqIPPEf919F8XrddGWj0fz/view?usp=sharing).
+Refer to these instructions later with this free [tutorial PDF](https://drive.google.com/file/d/1q_5EjaHZSoCqIPPEf919F8XrddGWj0fz/view?usp=sharing).

 <br />